tkaixinn/tp/docs/UserGuide.md

 * After calling this command, contacts remain sorted by country upon calling other commands such as add or delete.
 * Refer to the full list of valid country names in the help window.

+### Sort contacts by name `sortname`

+Sorts the contacts by alphabetical order of their names.

+Format: `sortname`

+* Functions similarly to sortcountry.

+### Sort contacts by name `sortdate`

+Sorts the contacts by the date added.

+Format: `sortdate`

+* Functions similarly to sortcountry.
+* Gives the user a timeline view of when they added their contacts.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.